Skip to main content

 apple trees

 Whether you're looking for apples, pumpkins, or fall fun, Hicks Orchard in Granville has it all.
-A family tradition since 1905, Hicks is New York State's oldest U-pick orchard, offering berries in summer and apples in fall.
+Hicks is New York State's oldest U-pick orchard, a family tradition since 1905.
+They offer berries in the summer and apples in the fall.

-Over two dozen delicious varieties of apples are grown at the orchard.
+The orchard grows over two dozen delicious varieties of apples.
 But that's not all!
-They offer farm activities and great food and drinks too, such as their famous cider doughnuts, hard cider at Slyboro Ciderhouse's tasting room, and more.
+They also offer farm activities and great food and drinks, such as their famous cider doughnuts, hard cider at Slyboro Ciderhouse's tasting room, and more.

 McWhorter's Orchard